eliasnogueira/restassured-complete-basic-example/README.md

 * `allure.properties` file on `src/test/resources`

 You can use the command line to generate it in two ways:
-* `mvn allure:serve`: will open the HTML report into the browser
+* `./mvnw allure:serve`: will open the HTML report into the browser
-* `mvn allure:report`: will generate the HTML port at `target/site/allure-maven-plugin` folder
+* `./mvnw allure:report`: will generate the HTML port at `target/site/allure-maven-plugin` folder

 ## About the Project Structure